ANNOUNCING NEW GRANDMOTHERS CAMPAIGN INITIATIVE

-Starting in September on the third Monday of every month.
-The Grandmothers Campaign Team here at the Stephen Lewis Foundation will host conference calls to welcome you (or a friend of yours who is curious!) to the Campaign.
-We’ll speak to a range of topics including, how to join a group and exciting news about the Campaign, and we’ll take questions at the end.
+Third Monday of every month.
+The Grandmothers Campaign Team at the Stephen Lewis Foundation host conference calls to welcome and speak to a range of topics including, how to join a group and exciting news about the Campaign, with a Q&A at the end.

-The next (and first!) welcome call will be on Monday, September 17th at 12:30pm EST. If you would like to participate or have any questions, contact us directly at 1-888-203-9990 ext 0 or email firstname.lastname@example.org.
+Click here to see details, helpful notes and topic at the gggg.ca home page.
+If you would like to participate or have any questions, contact SLF directly at 1-888-203-9990 ext 0 or email email@example.com.

 NEWS FROM AFRICA: Tanzania Gathering

 Determined and excited, 200 Tanzanian grandmothers from across the country gathered in Arusha to hammer out an agenda for change.
 They came together to share their experiences and expertise – and to address the challenges, heartaches and successes they have had in raising their grandchildren orphaned by AIDS. . . . .

 Grandmothers from around the world – including from Canada, Australia, the United Kingdom, and the United States – have joined us in solidarity.

 Learn more and read their powerful cloing statement, beginning with "Grandmothers are the pillars of our nation."

 Grandmothers and their community based organizations are starting to identify those human rights elements that they must now have," she said.
 "Land rights.
 Property rights.
 Social security.
 Housing.
 Health.
 Food security.
 All of the rights that they have been largely denied."
 Ilana Landsberg-Lewis, Executive Director and co-founder of The Stephen Lewis Foundation

 Learn about the goals and history of the Grandmothers Campaign.